EddyLuten/bhreia.com/docs/campaigns/sessions/session-10.md

     !!! cite
         You hear a crackling noise, like a glass pane cracking. *play sound* A sick feeling of nausea and faintness overwhelms you out of nowhere.
-You feel like you're drifting as your vision turns to pin pricks and the world disappears. *play transport fx*
+You feel like you're drifting as your vision turns to pin pricks and the world disappears. *play transport SFX*

 ??? danger "DM: Overhear"
     It's difficult to see here, for some reason, not much light is reaching you, but you can make out some basic shapes.
 You hear voices in the background and see the vague outlines two figures standing over some kind of beige glowing object.
 To your surprise, the outlines begin to speak.